eProsima/Integration-Service-docs/docs/technical.rst

 RTPS-Bridge
 ^^^^^^^^^^^

-*Integration Service* has a default builtin *RTPS-Bridge*, but you can specify any other protocol implementing your own libraries.
+*Integration Service* has a default built-in *RTPS-Bridge*, but it allows creating custom bridges to connect new protocols implementing your own libraries.

 Implements a full ``ISBridge`` using *Fast-RTPS* *publisher* and *subscriber*.
 Its ``ISBridge`` implementation is able to communicate